fsprojects/fantomas/docs/Documentation.md

 git diff --cached --name-only --diff-filter=ACM -z | xargs -0 git add
 ```

-<small>This script assumes you have installed Fantomas globally as a [dotnet tool](https://www.nuget.org/packages/fantomas-tool/)</small>
+<small>This script assumes you have installed Fantomas globally as a [dotnet tool](https://www.nuget.org/packages/fantomas/)</small>

 **Please use with caution** as [Fantomas is not without bugs](https://github.com/fsprojects/fantomas/issues?q=is%3Aissue+is%3Aopen+label%3A%22bug+%28soundness%29%22).

 ## FAKE Helpers

 Fantomas also exposes some less official helper functions in [Fantomas.Extras](https://www.nuget.org/packages/Fantomas.Extras/), these will be deprecated in the next major version.
-It is advised to run the `fantomas-tool` instead when using FAKE, see [example](../fake-sample/README.md).
+It is advised to run the `fantomas` instead when using FAKE, see [example](../fake-sample/README.md).

 ## Updating to a new Fantomas version

 By default, Fantomas adheres to the Microsoft [F# code formatting guidelines](https://docs.microsoft.com/en-us/dotnet/fsharp/style-guide/formatting).
 If these change, Fantomas will follow accordingly.
 Due to this reason, the output cannot be guaranteed to remain the same when upgrading to a new minor version.

-If you are using Git for your source control, it is recommended to ignore commits where `fantomas-tool` was updated using a [.git-blame-ignore-revs file](https://git-scm.com/docs/git-blame#Documentation/git-blame.txt---ignore-revltrevgt).
+If you are using Git for your source control, it is recommended to ignore commits where `fantomas` was updated using a [.git-blame-ignore-revs file](https://git-scm.com/docs/git-blame#Documentation/git-blame.txt---ignore-revltrevgt).
 Check out this [blogpost](https://www.moxio.com/blog/43/ignoring-bulk-change-commits-with-git-blame) for more details.